boris-korotkov/The-Labels-Generator/README.md

 #### The Solution Design:
 Since the inbound diagnosis came in the text format and were very short, I used CountVectorizer from sklearn library to tokenize input string and PorterStemmer from NLTK library to preprocess and normalize the input text.
 I experimented with a few models and decided to proceed with Multi-layer Perceptron (MLP) neural network  that was able to produce multiple labels as a prediction.
-The Keras was selected to build and train the neural network.
+The Keras was selected to build and train the neural network. <br>
 ![enter image description here](https://github.com/boris-korotkov/The-Labels-Generator/blob/main/MS%20Azure%20solution%20architecture.jpg)

 After model was developed, trained and assessed locally, it was moved and deployed in the  MS Azure Machine Learning environment.
 The re-training pipeline and REST API Endpoint was set up and became a part of the overall process pipeline through the generation of labels for provided input strings.
 The result included probabilities for all labels  and threshold was applied on reception side to filter out labels with insufficient probability.
 The model accuracy was accessed as 94%.